magento/devdocs/guides/v2.0/howdoi/checkout/checkout_custom_checkbox.md

-<h2> What's in this topic</h2>
+---
+layout: default
+group: howdoi
+subgroup: checkout
+title: Add custom fields that influence other Checkout fields
+menu_title: Add custom fields that influence other Checkout fields
+menu_order: 90
+version: 2.0
+github_link: howdoi/checkout/checkout_custom_checkbox.md
+---

 This topic contains the basic information about how to add custom field on checkout page that will control other fields.
-Lets imagine that you want to add some checkbox that depending on self condition (checked/unchecked) will change conditions of others fields.
+Lets imagine that you want to add a checkbox whose state  (checked/unchecked) changes the state of other fields.
 What we need to do:

 1. Create after plugin on LayoutProcessor process method
 2. Create checkbox with custom logic